gabo-hacStyle/lazy-image-generator/README.md

 ## How it Works

-The app uses the [randomfox.ca](https://randomfox.ca) public API to display random fox images.
+The app uses - as an example - the [randomfox.ca](https://randomfox.ca) public API to display random fox images.
 Images are loaded lazily, improving app performance.
 A new image container is added to the HTML when the user taps a button.
 The image is then loaded and rendered only when it enters the viewport.

 ## Components